AI Exam

 Pneumothorax

-Clinical Features:
+- Clinical Features:

-- Sudden pleuritic chest pain and dyspnea.
+- Sudden pleuritic chest pain and dyspnoea

-Investigations:
+- Investigations:

 Pneumonia

-Clinical Features:
+- Clinical Features:

-- Fever, productive cough, pleuritic chest pain.
+- Fever, cough, and pleuritic chest pain

-Investigations:
+- Investigations:

-- Chest X-ray shows consolidation.
+- Chest X-ray shows consolidation

-- Elevated white blood cell count.
+- Elevated white blood cell count

 Psychiatric Causes